/

 Lease 65 – My Oyster Nirvana

-It was on the road from St Helens to Binalong Bay that I found the oysters against which I judge all others.
-It took several visits to find them open and selling shucked oysters, but when I did, well, it was like finding paradise.
+On the short drive from St Helens to Binalong Bay, I discovered the oysters that have become my benchmark for all others.
+It wasn’t immediate — it took me a few visits to find Lease 65 open and selling shucked oysters.
+But when I finally did, it felt like I’d stumbled upon my own slice of oyster paradise.

 Sea urchins on the wharf at St Helens.